erique/playsid.library/README.txt

 playsid.library sample handling is not used with reSID.

 Sometimes the sound output may be noisy.
 This is sampling noise, result of the reSID "fast sampling" method.
-Unfortunately the better quality sampling options available in reSID are too slow for a 50 MHz 68060 so they have been left out.
+A few other sampling modes are also available.
+These are heavier and may not run on an 50 MHz 68060.

 The sound is output using the Paula 14-bit mode.